High Plains Virus

 Disease Identification

 To confirm the disease, infected plants need to be tested by a diagnostic lab using an antibody-based ELISA test.
-Samples can be submitted to the Utah Plant Pest Diagnostic Lab in Logan, UT.
+Samples can be submitted to the Utah Plant Pest Diagnostic Lab in Logan, Utah.

 Management